Characterizing the Expressivity of Fixed-Precision Transformer Language Models: Transformers

 \end{proof}

-This leaves only the summations in the attention computation, which we will address next.
-We begin by establishing the following result: \begin{restatable}{reProposition}{threshcount} $\pfo$ can count up to a threshold. \end{restatable} \begin{proof} The threshold counting quantifiers can be defined as follows. \begin{itemize}[leftmargin=*] \item The quantifier for "there exists at least one" coincides with the standard bounded existential quantifier:
+We next address the summations in the attention mechanism.
+We begin by establishing the following result:\looseness=-1 \begin{restatable}{reProposition}{threshcount} $\pfo$ can count up to a threshold. \end{restatable} \begin{proof} The threshold counting quantifiers can be defined as follows. \begin{itemize}[leftmargin=*] \item The quantifier for ``there exists at least one'' coincides with the standard bounded existential quantifier:

-\item "There exist at least two" can be defined as:
+\item ``There exist at least two'' can be defined as:

-\item We can define "exactly one" by combining the above:
+\item We can define ``exactly one'' by combining the above:

 \item Additional counting quantifiers up to a threshold can be defined in a similar fashion. \end{itemize} \end{proof}